-Cadiz is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cadiz is a village of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Cadiz who work in office and administrative support (14.04%), healthcare (10.88%), and sales jobs (7.58%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cadiz is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cadiz is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Cadiz who work in sales jobs (10.67%), food service (10.67%), and management occupations (8.00%).

-Cadiz is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Cadiz doesn't have a public transportation system that people use for their commute.

+Cadiz is a somewhat ethnically-diverse village.
 The people who call Cadiz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cadiz residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cadiz include Irish, English, Italian, and Polish.
+Important ancestries of people in Cadiz include German, Irish, Italian, English, and Polish.

 The most common language spoken in Cadiz is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Greek.